mr6r4y/notes/data-science.md

 1. Have several data science projects and make AI/ML PoC (extended (3))
 1. Explore options to apply AI/ML in current QA automation approach.

-ML:
-> Ability for a machine to understand an environment, perform “intelligent” actions, and learn how to improve itself automatically.

 ## The Connection between Competitive Informatics and AI/ML